City Lights

 1931, directed by Charles Chaplin

-What’s odd about this, however, is that it doesn’t seem to have much to do with the greater arc.
-City Lights does not appear to be a story of growing up.
+The greater arc of City Lights, however, is not about growing up.
 The Tramp will sacrifice money, opportunity, dignity, and freedom for the Blind Girl’s sake, but his selfless nature is already evident when he first meets her.
-The story, rather, traces an arc of increasing vision, although – again – it’s not so much the protagonist who learns to see better.
-The Tramp first appears in long shot, seen from across a crowd at the monument’s unveiling, and his first close-up comes at the very end.
-It’s as if we gradually come to see him in his full humanity.
+The germ of the story in the three opening vignettes, rather, is an arc of increasing vision.
+Not only does the Tramp learn to see women more accurately, but the audience comes to see the Tramp more closely.
+He first appears in long shot, seen from across a crowd at the monument’s unveiling, and his first close-up comes at the very end.
+His humanity unfolds symbolically across the first three scenes, and it unfolds emotionally across the full story.
 At first he’s a comic figure, just a funny little homeless man, but when we finally see him up close, he’s become so real that many viewers are moved to tears.

 Not all the obtuseness is comical.
 The Blind Girl thinks the Tramp is a wealthy man.
 The millionaire, blind to his own advantages, is ready to commit suicide out of self-pity.
 Society at large is blind to the humanity in the Tramp and the Blind Girl.
 Most of the world ignores the Tramp; the crowd at the statue’s unveiling wishes he’d go away; the teenage paperboys mock him mercilessly; he’s invisible at work and exploited in the boxing ring; the millionaire’s butler boots him out of the house at every opportunity; and the police misjudge him.

-While half of the title calls attention to the idea of vision, the other half is important too.
+While half of the title points to the idea of vision, the other half also has an extended meaning.
 “City” is a shorthand for modern civilization, which, as all the obtuseness shows, does not put the same premium on vision that nature presumably does.
 People in a city often don’t see each other unless they interfere in the hectic stream of life.
 The title is written in light bulbs, in the style of a theater marquee, so that its light is a series of individual points instead of the pervasive sunlight or moonlight one would find in nature.
 Natural light has the generous effect of aiding vision, but the electric lights of a city are meant to draw attention.
 There’s also a diminished stability in the lights of a city… in the running jokes and rapid oscillations of fortune in City Lights, like the millionaire’s will to live or his friendship with the Tramp, there’s an on-and-off pattern like the flickering lights of an archetypal urban street.

 City Lights was released roughly midway between the stock market crash of 1929 and the peak of the Great Depression, and although Chaplin had begun writing it well over a year before Black Thursday, its popularity must have been a testament to economic conditions in 1931.
-Chaplin had grown up in poverty, and he was sensitive to the socio-economic inequality of the Roaring Twenties.
-By 1931 a large part of the audience had caught up to his understanding of poverty, how a person like the Tramp or the Blind Girl could be invisible to society at large.
-The act of unveiling in the opening scene is thus a metaphor for the purpose of City Lights, which unveils the full humanity in one of these invisible people.
+Chaplin had grown up in poverty, and he was sensitive to the inequality of the Roaring Twenties.
+By 1931 much of Chaplin’s audience had caught up to his understanding of poverty, and they’d readily recognize how someone like the Tramp or the Blind Girl could be socially invisible.
+The opening scene’s act of unveiling is thus a metaphor for the purpose of City Lights, which unveils the full humanity in one of these invisible people.

 There’s an implicit joke in the unveiled monument.
 At first glance it’s a standard piece of urban pomp, but closer inspection reveals the absurdity of its composition.
 It’s designed solely as a framework for the series of gags as the Tramp descends from the central figure’s lap.
 The reclining figure’s sword catches the rear seat of the Tramp’s pants; its face becomes a vulgar resting place; and the raised hand of the opposite figure forms an irreverent gesture as the Tramp innocently ties his shoe.
 The dignitaries’ speeches are reduced to meaningless “womp-womp” sounds as if all we need to know is that they’re delivering boilerplate sentiments, blind to the supposedly humanistic intent of the sculpture.

-The monument’s name “Peace and Prosperity” appears in the first intertitle, only nine seconds after the film’s title fades out – so early that the words would seem to carry an importance beyond satire.
-It’s obvious enough that society pays hypocritical lip service to the values of peace and prosperity, but the point of City Lights is to remind us of the genuine peace and prosperity we could achieve with a sharpened vision of the world around us.
+The monument’s name “Peace and Prosperity” appears in the first intertitle, only nine seconds after the film’s title fades out.
+Their privileged position near the beginning suggests an importance beyond satire.
+It’s obvious enough that society pays hypocritical lip service to the values of peace and prosperity, but City Lights reminds us of the genuine peace and prosperity we could achieve with a sharpened vision of the world around us.
 If we would only see all the humanity that we’re habitually obtuse to, then the world might change as radically as our view of the Tramp does between his first long shot and his close-up.

-Now we can make sense of the three vignettes that start the film.
+With this perspective, the three vignettes that start the film should look more meaningful.
 From the maternal figure in the monument to the naked statue in the shop window to the living Blind Girl, the Tramp not only matures but comes to see his world with a wholeness of vision.
 In the following scenes he’ll often mirror the obtuseness that’s so typical of city life, but only in the small ways.
 Although he occupies the lowest position in society, his vision is greater than anyone else’s.
 The opening scenes do not forecast any transformation in his character; rather they point the way to a possible change in society as a whole.
 If more people shared the Tramp’s sense of vision, then civilization itself would grow up.

 CONNECTIONS: